jasonmcalpin/kiss/README.md

 - Have fun.

 ## Features
-- A game that is desktop and mobile friendly. turned based mutliplayer web game that includes chat, nation building ship building and ability to create alliances for war, trade or just to move through each others territories.
+- A game that is desktop and mobile friendly. turned based mutliplayer web game that includes chat, empire building ship building and ability to create alliances for war, trade or just to move through each others territories.
 - A base framework that lets me add features as each is completed but that doesnt require a complete refactor to add them.
 - Websockets for real time chat.
 - interface that uses a custom built style system that is easy to use and change.